lemon-gith/lemon-gith/README.md

 However, did a 5-day python bootcamp a while back and realised that coding is super fun :D

-Countless small python projects were spawned, but no major projects.
+Countless small python projects were spawned, but no major projects.\
+(Although, maybe I'll dig up that adventure game and post it on here, sometime :0)

 Then started attending uni, and... well... lost track of time.